More questions and answers on the new Kerbside collections

 The service will be charged through the rates paid by the landlord.
 It will be at the discretion of the landlord how these charges will impact their tenants.
 With the annual rates fee of $210 for the first year (excluding garden waste), this works out to be $4.04 per week.

 I don’t have room for the bins, what can I do?

-We don't currently have the facilities in NZ to cost-effectively recycle grades 3-7 plastics (with the exception of grade 5 in some circumstances), and we can't guarantee we can send it overseas to be recycled either.
+We don't currently have the facilities in NZ to cost-effectively recycle grades 3, 4, 6 and 7 plastics, and we can't guarantee we can send it overseas to be recycled either.
 Most council’s in NZ are moving away from collecting plastic grades 3, 4, 6 and 7, due to not having a sustainable solution for these materials.

 What can I do if I can’t physically take my bins to the kerbside?

 People who are unable to take their bins to the kerbside are encouraged to contact council to see if they qualify for an assisted service, which will be free of charge.

 Will the service be any different for retirement villages or apartment complexes?